DataDog/integrations-core/docs/developer/base/openmetrics.md

         - normalize_metric_config

 ## Options

 For complete documentation on every option, see the associated templates for the [instance][config-spec-template-instances-openmetrics] and [init_config][config-spec-template-init-config-openmetrics] sections.

 ## Legacy

 This OpenMetrics implementation is the updated version of the original Prometheus/OpenMetrics implementation.
-The docs for the deprecated implementation can be found [here](../legacy/prometheus.md).
+The [docs for the deprecated implementation](../legacy/prometheus.md) are still available as a reference.